Tfin3/MSc-GIS-OpenStandards-DistributedSimulation/README.md

 # Introduction
 This is the code used in the MSc Dissertation titled

-***Using GIS to understand the likelihood of correlation errors during distributed simulators that use open standards***
+***Using GIS to understand the likelihood of correlation errors in distributed simulators that use open standards***

 it is divided into 5 sections:
 - A - [Code related to OGC CDB](#ogc-cdb-code)